knocklabs/docs/pages/notification-feeds/customizing-ui.md

 ## Adding inline actions

 For more advanced use cases, you may need to provide inline actions on your notifications.
-The `NotificationCell` component accepts a `children` prop in order for you to render actions, which you can pass a custom `renderItem` to `NotificationFeed` or `NotificationFeedPopover` to render.
+The `NotificationCell` component accepts a `children` prop in order for you to render actions.
+You'll need to override the `renderItem` prop on the `NotificationFeed` or `NotificationFeedPopover` to render the custom notification cell.

 ### Using action buttons

-The feed comes with `Button` and `ButtonGroup` components, which have a complimentary set of styling for the rest of the feed.
-You can render the buttons in a button group so that they'll be grouped together, or can render them individually:
+We ship `Button` and `ButtonGroup` components, which have a complimentary set of styling for the rest of the feed.
+You can render the buttons in a button group so that they'll be grouped together, or can render them individually.

 ```jsx
 import {